Study in New Zealand

 WHY STUDY IN NEW ZEALAND?

-The UN publishes a HDI (Human Development Index) every year, which consists of the Education index, GDP Index and Life Expectancy Index.
-New Zealand has been placed 1st in 2007 owing to very high standards & strict quality control.
-This amazing feat coupled with a multitude of factors has made NZ a popular choice for international students seeking high quality education away from home.
+The UN publishes an HDI (Human Development Index) every year, which consists of the Education Index, GDP Index, and Life Expectancy Index.
+New Zealand was placed 1st in 2007 owing to very high standards & strict quality control.
+This amazing feat, coupled with a multitude of factors, has made NZ a popular choice for international students seeking high-quality education away from home.

-Academic, profession and vocation studies are offered at universities, polytechnics, colleges of education, secondary schools and private training establishments (PTE’s) which are under the continuous control of Ministry Of Education www.educationnz.govt.nz Research indicates New Zealand students are ranked amongst the top in the world academically.
-New Zealand has a choice of 8 national universities with a great range of subjects in commerce, science and arts.
+Academic, professional, and vocational studies are offered at universities, polytechnics, colleges of education, secondary schools, and private training establishments (PTE’s) which are under the continuous control of the Ministry of Education www.educationnz.govt.nz.
+Research indicates New Zealand students are ranked amongst the top in the world academically.
+New Zealand has a choice of 8 national universities with a great range of subjects in commerce, science, and arts.
 Specialist subjects are offered at each university.

-One key decision making factor in the choice of country is the overall environment of the country.
-New Zealand has a reputation as a provider of quality education offering excellent study opportunities and support services in a safe learning environment.
+One key decision-making factor in the choice of a country is the overall environment of the country.
+New Zealand has a reputation as a provider of quality education, offering excellent study opportunities and support services in a safe learning environment.
 According to the Global Peace Index (GPI), New Zealand was ranked No.1 in 2010 as the world’s safest country.

 EXCELLENT CLIMATIC CONDITIONS